 Section 3.
 Notice of Members Meetings

-Written or printed notices stating the place, day and hour of the meeting and, in case of a special meeting or an annual meeting at which business requiring special notice is to be transacted, the purpose or purposes for which the meeting is called, shall be delivered not less than ten days nor more than twenty-five days before the date of the meeting, either personally or by mail, by or at the direction of the Secretary, or upon a default in duty by the Secretary, by the persons calling the meeting, to each member.
+Written, printed, or electronic notices stating the place, day and hour of the meeting and, in case of a special meeting or an annual meeting at which business requiring special notice is to be transacted, the purpose or purposes for which the meeting is called, shall be delivered not less than ten days nor more than twenty-five days before the date of the meeting, either personally or by regular mail or by electronic mail with a member’s consent, by or at the direction of the Secretary, or upon a default in duty by the Secretary, by the persons calling the meeting, to each member.
 If mailed, such notices shall be deemed to be delivered when deposited in the United States mail, addressed to the member at his or her address as it appears on the records of the Cooperative, with postage thereon prepaid.
+If electronically mailed, such notice shall be deemed delivered if sent to the member’s email address on file with the Cooperative.
 The failure of any member to receive notice of an annual meeting or special meeting of the members shall not invalidate any action which may be taken by the members at any such meeting.

 Section 4.
 Quorum

-Two percent (2%) of the first 2,000 members and one percent (1%) of the remaining members, present in person, shall constitute a quorum for the transaction of business at all meetings of the members.
+Two percent (2%) of the first 2,000 members and one percent (1%) of the remaining members of the Cooperative shall constitute a quorum for the transaction of business at annual meetings of the members.
+Members voting electronically or by mail-in ballot shall be counted for purposes of establishing a quorum at the annual meeting of members.
+Special member meetings will require the same number of members present for quorum as for annual meetings, provided such members are present in person for the transaction of all business at such meetings.
 If less than a quorum is present at any meeting, a majority of those present in person may adjourn the meeting from time to time without further notice.

 Section 5.
 Voting

 Each member shall be entitled to only one vote upon each matter submitted to a vote at a meeting of the members.
-All questions shall be decided by a vote of a majority of the members voting thereon in person, except as otherwise provided by law, the Articles of Incorporation or these bylaws.
+All questions shall be decided by a vote of a majority of the members voting thereon, except as otherwise provided by law, the Articles of Incorporation or these bylaws.

 Section 6.
 Order of Business